gnuradio/newsched/dev_tutorial/02_Basics.md

 Since newsched is designed with modularity in mind, the key components that will be modular are pulled away from the runtime (now called the `gr`) directory

 - gr - core components used by other modules (formerly `gnuradio-runtime`)
-- blocklib - block library - already modular in GNU radio but pulled away from runtime
+- blocklib - block library - already modular in GR3.x but pulled into a contained folder
 - schedulers - implementations of in-tree cpu and common domain schedulers
 - docs - all general documentation related things
 - bench - benchmarking flowgraphs